justin-napolitano/gh-pages-workflow/index.md

 ### Set the trigger and the environment defaults

 The code below creates a trigger on push from the main and the gh-pages branches.
-It also sets reand and write permissions to permit executing code and building hugo.
+It also sets read and write permissions to permit executing code and building hugo.

 ```yaml
 on: